prototypefund/reproducible-website/tools.md

 If you wish to just experiment with [diffoscope](https://diffoscope.org/) without installing a large number of run-time dependencies, you can use the [try.diffoscope.org](https://try.diffoscope.org/) service directly from your web browser.
-A lightweight lient is also available as the `trydiffoscope` command-line utility.
+A lightweight client is also available as the `trydiffoscope` command-line utility.

 <a href="https://try.diffoscope.org/" class="btn btn-outline-primary btn-sm">Homepage</a>